 - 1 cup chai tea ice cubes (directions in notes)

-- 2 tbsp coconut cream or coconut yogurt
+- 2 tablespoon coconut cream or coconut yogurt

 - 6 pitted dates